How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 That way, you can personalize the content they receive and improve conversion rates even more (because personalization really sells).

-In fact, when we started “bucketing” our opt-ins and personalizing our content a few years back, we saw email subscriber engagement increase by over 200%.
+In fact, when we started “bucketing” our opt-ins (survey funnel) and personalizing our content a few years back, we saw email subscriber engagement increase by over 200%.

 And you can even do lead scoring depending on an email contact’s level of engagement.